 August 22, 2007

-Source: Priyanka Kaur, International Civil and Human Rights Advocacy, United SIkhs
+Author/Source: Priyanka Kaur, International Civil and Human Rights Advocacy, United SIkhs

 It's Official - Increased Turban Screening at US Airports Sikh Organizations Alarmed at Lack of Consultation or Prior briefing